Techtonica/curriculum/recursion/recursion.md

                ----
                0
 ```
-Remainder is 0 so, we stop here
+Remainder is 0 so, we stop here.

 Therefore, the required GCD is 2.